Azure/AzureStack-QuickStart-Templates/sharepoint-2013-sample-loadtest/Readme.md

 		+ https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/vs2013-tcta
 + 	This template makes use of nested templates for deploying the VM extensions, the main template (azuredeploy.json) assumes that the SharePoint 2013 and VS 2013 TC/TA farms are deployed on the same resource group.
 If they however are on different resource groups:
-	+ Run SharePointFarmPrepareForLoadTest.json on the SharePoint 2013 resource group
+	+ Deploy SharePointFarmPrepareForLoadTest.json on the SharePoint 2013 resource group
-	+ Run TestControllerRunLoadTest.json on the VS 2013 TC/TA resource group
+	+ Deploy TestControllerRunLoadTest.json on the VS 2013 TC/TA resource group
+	The above templates can be deployed from the portal or from PowerShell; follow the instructions in the sections bellow but instead of using azuredeploy.json use the above .json files instead.

 ## Deploying from Portal